metno/emep-ctm/User_Guide.md

 those used in the original open source model, see Chapter 4.2 of the EMEP Status Report 1/2003 Part I (Simpson *et al.*, 2003).

-Biogenic VOC emission potentials (i.e. rates at 30$^\circ$C and full sunlight) are included for four different forest types in the netCDF file EMEP\_EuroBVOC.nc.
-These emission potentials have unit
-$\mu g/m^{2} /h$, and refer to emissions per area of the appropriate forest category.
-In addition, default emission potentials are given for other land-cover categories in the file Inputs\_LandDefs.csv.
+Biogenic VOC emission potentials (i.e. rates at 30&deg;C and full sunlight) are included for four different forest types in the netCDF file `EMEP_EuroBVOC.nc`.
+These emission potentials have unit &mu;g/m&sup2;/h, and refer to emissions per area of the appropriate forest category.
+In addition, default emission potentials are given for other land-cover categories in the file `Inputs_LandDefs.csv`.
 The underlying emission potentials, land-cover data bases, and model coding have however changed substantially since model version v.2011-06.
 The new approach is documented in Simpson *et al.*, 2012.